-During the week, you can switch learning modes - sometimes you'll work with your group.
-You can use the link in Moodle to work with myself, Misa or your Group Members.
+During the week, you can switch learning modes - sometimes you'll work with your group, You can use the link in Myopenmath to work with myself or your Group Members.

-Your assignments are packet pages, including Big Ideas.
-You should finish it by the deadline in Moodle.
-It will be checked as part of your grade.
-You also have the option to turn in assignments to me at the end of class.
-On most Tuesdays, Thursdays and Saturdays, by midnight, an online assignment is due.
+Your paper homework are packet pages, generally Big Ideas.
+You should finish it by the deadline in MyOpenMath.
+It will be checked as part of your assignment checks.
+Assignment checks are worth credit.

+On most Tuesday, Thursday and Saturday, by midnight, an online homework assignment is due.

 Also on Sunday, your reflections from the previous week will be due.

-I will do my best at the beginning of every week to remember to discuss assignments during my weekly announcements - make sure to check Moodle for any changes.
+I will do my best at the beginning of every week to remember to discuss assignments during my weekly announcements - make sure to check MyOpenMath for any changes.